Olafaloofian/Full-Stack-Project-Guide/README.md

 When a teammates says **main** has been updated and you want the code in your branch:
 - Add and commit your work with `git add .` & `git commit -m "<message>"`
 - Run `git pull origin main` while checked out to your branch
-- If you have merge conflicts, refer to the "Merge conflicts" section below
+- If you have merge conflicts, refer to the [Merge conflicts](https://github.com/Olafaloofian/Full-Stack-Project-Guide/blob/master/README.md#merge-conflicts) section below
 - Add and commit your work with `git add .` and `git commit -m "commit after merge"`
 - If there are any new packages being used, run `npm i`